What Are the Average Tenant Screening Costs?

 How Much Does it Cost to Check a Tenant’s Credit?

 Checking a tenant’s credit can cost anywhere from free to around $20.
-Usually only a credit score can be obtained for free while full credit reports make up the higher end of the price range.
+Usually, only a credit score can be obtained for free while full credit reports make up the higher end of the price range.

 Pulling a full credit history will give landlords the greatest insight into how likely an applicant will be to pay their rent on time and in full.
-It’s common for screening services to charge around $20 (such as AAOA’s Basic Credit service for $19.95).

 Credit reports contain: